-Being a publisher on a small scale, I know how hard it is to get attention on your work.
-Often we invest way more time in our work and words, than our audience gets to consume it.
-Starting small, means a lot of wasted efforts.
+Being a publisher on a small scale, I know how hard it is to get attention to your work.
+Often we invest way more time in our work and words that our audience gets to consume it.
+Starting small means a lot of wasted efforts.
 By knowing this, I’ve made a commitment that I will support small publishers and indie developers across the globe.

 This idea has been growing for a while in my head…

-As a growing one man publisher, I’ve came to conclusion that rising stars invest way more time into their content than the established websites and so called guru’s.
+As a growing one-man publisher, I’ve come to the conclusion that rising stars invest way more time into their content than the established websites and so-called gurus.

 Alternate locations to find your favorite indie publishers